Starciad/star-pixel-icons-theme/README.md

     sudo ./install.sh
     ```

-> [!NOTE]
-> The PowerShell version does not exist since this package is compatible only with Linux graphical environments.

 ## Uninstalling

 To completely remove the icon pack from your system, run the uninstallation script from the repository root: